2easy/2easy.github.io/_posts/2017-06-17-client-side-certificate-authentication-with-rails.markdown

 date:   2017-06-17 20:29:36 +0200
 categories: rubyonrails security
 ---
-This article will be about client side certificate authentication - a concept foreign to average RoR developer.
+This article will be about client side certificate authentication - a concept propably foreign to average RoR developer.
 This method of authenticating users is used internally in big corporations, where security is top priority.
-Though you might not be aquainted with the concept, let me explain this method first.
+Because some of you migth not be fammiliar with this concept allow me to make a brief introduction.

 {% highlight nginx %}